-

 Reporting is an important part of marketing for multiple reasons:

 You might think that the more money a company spends on marketing, the more important reporting becomes.
-But, we need to view this relative to the company we are working for.
+However, this approach is all relative based on the company or client — marketing spend is relative to company size.

 A small business, like a local florist, might invest $500 per month on marketing and feel very anxious about it.